'It's pure hell': Hurricane Michael leaves housing crisis

 PANAMA CITY, Fla.
 (AP) — A small village of the forgotten has popped up in Diahnn "Shelly" Summers' backyard outside Panama City.
-Where there once was empty grass abutting almost 5 acres (2 hectares) of woods, 10 tents now encircle a fir tree with Christmas lights.
+Where there once was empty grass abutting woods, 10 tents now encircle a fir tree with Christmas lights.

 The tents shelter those still homeless more than four months after Hurricane Michael screamed ashore with 155-mph (250-kph) winds, flattening, blowing away or rendering uninhabitable thousands of houses.